 Now, let’s look at a few tips to help you tackle ANALYTICAL WRITING with ease.

-The Analytical Writing section has two tasks – the GRE Issue Essay and the GRE Argument Essay.
-The most fundamental step towards an efficient essay is to understand what is expected in each of the tasks.
-While the objective of the Issue task is to write a persuasive essay, the argument task requires candidates to analyze or evaluate an author’s argument logically.
-This would require different approaches to address each of the tasks.
+The Analytical Writing section has one tasks – the GRE Issue Essay.
+The most fundamental step towards an efficient essay is to understand what is expected in the tasks.
+While the objective of the Issue task is to write a persuasive essay.
+This would require different approaches to address of the tasks.

 Having an understanding of the commonly used topics would aid the students in answering the question tasks even better.
 We’ve identified the frequently tested topics used by ETS in the GRE analytical writing section: